-Where Do Nitrates Come From?
+Where Does Nitrate Come From?

 Effect on Fish

-Fish will feel the impact of nitrates by the time levels reach 100 ppm, particularly if these levels persist.
+Fish will feel the impact of nitrate by the time levels reach 100 ppm, particularly if these levels persist.
 The resulting stress leaves fish more susceptible to disease and inhibits their ability to reproduce.

 High nitrate levels are especially harmful to fry and young fish and will negatively affect their growth.
-Furthermore, the same conditions that cause elevated nitrates often cause decreased oxygen levels, which further stress the fish.
+Furthermore, the same conditions that cause elevated nitrate often cause decreased oxygen levels, which further stress the fish.

-Nitrates and Algae
+Nitrate and Algae

-How to Reduce Nitrates
+How to Reduce Nitrate